So summer has finally arrived.

 Of course, you can (and should) also throw some shirts in your summer style mix.

 As discussed earlier, make sure your shirts are made from the right fabrics.
 Many shirts are made from less-breathable fabrics and they’re not as comfortable when the temperature starts to boil.
+At least find one or two linen shirts to add to your wardrobe.

 Having a few neutrals is always a good idea, but remember that it’s summer, which means time to have a bit of fun with colors and patterns.